 The majority of the third-party apps listed above are equipped with a number of features for using Twitter like a pro.
 By utilizing them you can customize precisely how your feed appears and search the tweet you’re looking for using elaborate filters.

-However, there is also a multitude of other lesser-known tips for mastering Twitter you should check out if you want to start tweeting like a pro.
+However, there are many more Twitter tools you should check out if you want to start tweeting like a pro.